isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 the servers while the other one continues to respond to the DHCP queries.
 When the upgraded server is back online, the upgrade can be performed for the second server.
-The typical problem reported for the earlier versions of the High Availability hooks library was that the administrator did not have direct control over the state of the DHCP server.
+The typical problem reported for the earlier versions of the High Availability hook library was that the administrator did not have direct control over the state of the DHCP server.
 Shutting down one of the servers for maintenance did not necessarily cause the other server to start responding to all DHCP queries, because the failure